basho/basho_docs/source/riak/cookbooks/Statistics-and-Monitoring.md

 -->

 #### Splunk
 [Splunk](http://www.splunk.com) is available as downloadable software or as a service, and provides tools for visualization of machine generated data such as log files.
-It can be connected to Riak's HTTP statistics [`/stats`](https://wiki.basho.com/HTTP-Status.html) endpoint.
+It can be connected to Riak's HTTP statistics `[[/stats|HTTP Status]]` endpoint.

 Splunk can be used to aggregate all Riak cluster node operational log files, including operating system and Riak-specific logs and Riak statistics data.
 These data are then available for real-time graphing, search, and other visualization ideal for troubleshooting complex issues and spotting trends.